urg/urg/content/projects/so-sure/index.md

 ## Team Composition & My Role:

 I was the first technical hire at so-sure.
 I created the majority of the backend systems and api, along with all of the infrastructure.
-I hired the technical team, including 2 native app developers, 1 front-end dev, & 2 backend devs.
+I hired the technical team, including 2 native app developers, 1 front-end dev, & 2 backend developers.
 I worked closely with the MD, Head of Product, & Head of Marketing as well as the underwriter and the claims team.

 ## Project Details: